Budget Sidekick

 Each bank sets its own prime rate.
 In practice, they still base that posted rate on the federal funds rate.
 The federal funds rate is the interest rate banks charge each other on overnight loans.
 It moves with the target range for the federal funds rate set by the Federal Open Market Committee (FOMC)—what news coverage often shortens to "the Fed's rate."

 The FOMC sets that target at eight scheduled meetings a year, followed by highly anticipated announcements by the current Fed chair after each meeting.
 When the target changes, banks typically adjust prime in the same direction.
 Prime is not the same number as the federal funds rate; in the U.S. it has traditionally been quoted several percentage points above the funds rate, with a relatively stable spread.
-New loans and many variable-rate products are then priced off the updated prime.

 Latest published benchmarks